 Adverse events occur commonly.
 It is estimated that interactions and adverse events affect in excess of 1 million people and consume £2 billion expenditure in the UK.
 As the reader will appreciate, much of this is potentially avoidable.
 Adverse drug reaction (ADR) is a term used to describe the harm that can be caused by using medication at the correct dosage.
 An ADR can occur after a single dose or following prolonged use of medication.

-Once you complete the resource - and achieve the minimum pass rate of 60% - you'll be awarded with a downloadable one hour CPD Certificate, which you can print or upload to your CPD Portfolio.
+Once you complete the module - and achieve the minimum pass rate of 60% - you'll be awarded with a downloadable 1 hour CPD Certificate, which you can print or upload to your CPD Portfolio.

-On successful completion of this resource, you will have an increased knowledge of:
+On successful completion of this module, you will have an increased knowledge of:

 Potential risks of adverse drug reactions